SurenderLohia/surenderlohia.github.io/_posts/2018-07-15-embarrassing-moment.markdown

 </p>

 <p class="post-section">
   Everything was normal until then.
 When I was in Madiwala Mandi, drizzle started and soon raining heavily.
 I didn't have an umbrella with me.
 So I went to a nearby shelter and stood there.
-It was around 6:30 PM by then.
+It was around 6:30 PM.
 I planned to wait for some more time, for up to 1 hour at max.
 I thought of going back home by cab or an auto if the rain wouldn't stop and visit the house the next day.
 If it stopped, I thought of going further to Venkatapura.
 Meanwhile, I was using my mobile for browsing, FB, WhatsApp, taking photos etc.
 </p>

 <p class="post-section">